valkey-io/valkey-io.github.io/content/blog/2024-07-07-aws-to-contribute-efficiency-improvements-for-ValKey-8.md

 Valkey's common approach to performance and memory improvement is scaling out by adding more shards to the cluster.
 However, the availability of more powerful nodes offers additional flexibility in application design.
-Higher-capacity shards can increase cluster capacity, improve resilience to request surges and provide scaling for hot keys and large collections that can't be addressed by scaling alone.
+Higher-capacity shards can increase cluster capacity, improve resilience to request surges, and reduce latencies at high percentiles.
-They also provide solutions for hot keys and large collections that can't be addressed by scaling out alone.
+This approach is particularly beneficial for Valkey users with workloads that don't respond well to horizontal scaling, such as hot keys and large collections that can't be effectively distributed across multiple shards.

+Another challenge with horizontal scaling comes from multi-key operations like MGET.
+These multi-key operations require all involved keys to reside in the same slot, often resulting in users utilizing only a small number of slots, which can significantly restrict the cluster's scalability potential.
+Larger shards can alleviate these constraints by accommodating more keys and larger collections within a single node.

 While larger shards offer these benefits, they come with trade-offs.
 Full synchronization for very large instances can be risky, and losing a large shard can be more impactful than losing a smaller one.
 Conversely, managing a cluster with too many small instances can be operationally complex.